Austinbolinger/Lab5/README.md

 #####Documentation
 C3C Pluger helped me understand how fetch and the others work based on the state diagram from the lab handout.
+He also helped me find the answer to number 3.